 The 1989 Oxford English Dictionary defines a time capsule as “a container used to store for posterity a selection of objects thought to be representative of life at a particular time.”
 Time capsules are interesting to people of all ages and touch people on a world-wide scale.
 Properly prepared time capsules preserve the salient features of history and can serve as valuable reminders of one generation for another.
 Time capsules give individuals, families and organizations an independent voice to the future.

 The International Time Capsule Society (ITCS) is an organization established in 1990 to promote the careful study of time capsules.
 It strives to document all types of time capsules throughout the world.
-The group is headquartered at Oglethorpe University in Atlanta, Georgia.
+When founded, the group was headquartered at Oglethorpe University in Atlanta, Georgia.

 Founding ITCS committee members have for years researched and consulted about time capsules.
 ITCS founders include four time capsule experts from across the United States and Europe: